loginid1/proof-verify-example/README.md

 You can get your client ids and PRIVATE_KEY from the [https://sandbox-usw1.api.loginid.io](https://sandbox-usw1.api.loginid.io).

-- Create a .env file in the same directory as you application
+- Create an .env file in the same directory as your application
 - Login or create a new account
 - Select Applications on the left
 - Click Add Application